Azure/Microsoft-Defender-for-Cloud/Secure Score/PowerBI-SecureScoreReport/README.md

 The reports are based on the data you exported to the Log Analytics workspace only.

 Notice the reports can be filtered by time using the date scroll bar or by subscription name when you want to focus on a specific subscription.
-The subscriptions filter can filter all visualizations apart from the aggregated score visualizations that always present the aggregated score for all subscriptions.

 ### **Secure score summary report**: